 Important note: for grades, I now use Titanium.
 You should check your grades at least twice a month, and email me immediately with any problems.
 On all emails, be sure to include your full name, class and student ID number.

-Students will find the useful links page helpful–it gives you links to writing tool sites (such as an online dictionary and thesaurus), research tool sites (including several online encyclopedias), and numerous philosophy websites.
-Finally, if you find that you enjoy my teaching, and want to see what else I teach, the courses taught page briefly reviews them.
-And if you want to know more about my background, the facts and vita page furnishes the pertinent information.
+Students will find the Online Research Tools page helpful–it gives you links to online research tools, including: (1) writing tool sites (such as an online dictionary and thesaurus); (2) search engines; (3) various online encyclopedias; (4) online databases of scholarly books and articles; (5) non-technical philosophical media sites; (6) open access (i.e., online) technical philosophy journals; and (7) numerous miscellaneous philosophy websites.
+Finally, if you find that you enjoy my teaching, and want to see what other courses I teach, the Vita & Courses Taught page briefly reviews them.
+And if you want to know more about my background, that page allows you to look at my professional resume.

 Most importantly, I have a collection of Resource Centers, each of which is a collection of links to files (including of numerous audio and video files) that support my specific classes, as well as give the student broader information on how to write well at the college level.
 For my business ethics students, many of whom are business majors, and who I typically urge to start small businesses, I have a resource center specifically devoted to starting a small business.